 Today I want to talk with you about how I take the stress out of the colder months and prepare a minimalist coat closet that covers all the needs we have (here in the Pacific Northwest) for the fall/winter season.

 Just a note, this post does contain links to brands and products from a multitude of sources.
 Most of them are not affiliate links, but I will receive some type of benefit for referring you (you can also obtain a referral link for friends and family).
-There is however one link to Amazon that will provide an affiliate benefit that helps me keep my blog up and running.
-I thank you as always for your support.
+There is also a link to Amazon which I do receive an affiliate portion to help fund my blog.

 But, Miranda you just told me that you’re going to make this simple, and that will take forever.
 Yup, we need to go through that closet (and the kid’s rooms, and the car, and the… look everywhere) and find what we already have.
 Put them in separate piles for who the items belong to.
 Resist the urge to hunt down children as you find things, just put them in their respective piles.
 For me, I can’t put those piles on the floor or my children become little trolls who must try on every precious piece.
 So, I end up putting the piles on my bed, and shutting the bedroom door to keep the little angels out.